da21510/avl.github.io/recruit/interview_process.md

 description: Seeking Engineers, Designers, and Inventors
 ---

-## Interview Process, Total Time Less Than 3 Hours
+## Total interview process takes less than 3 hours of your time

 | # | Stage | Time Duration | Evaluation |
 | --- | --- | --- | --- |